ccosgro1/algalanalysis/README.md

 # algalanalysis
-A collaborative project between the USGS and Kent State University Costello lab to understand the effect of nutrient additions on algal communities in Lakes Michigan and Erie.
+A collaborative project including the Kent State University Costello lab to understand the effect of nutrient additions on algal communities in Lakes Michigan and Erie.